-Restricted fixed assets funds have been increased by capital grants provided by the DfE and reduced by depreciation charges.
+Restricted fixed assets funds have been increased by capital grants provided by DfE and reduced by depreciation charges.

-Restricted general funds have been increased by revenue grants provided by the DfE and reduced by expenditure incurred in the operation of the academy.
+Restricted general fund have been increased by revenue grants provided by DfE and reduced by expenditure incurred in the operation of the academy.